 An employee assistance programme (EAP) is a confidential counselling service that can support employees with a range of personal and work-related issues.

-EAPs can help to address the underlying causes of absenteeism, for example stress, anxiety, depression or other causes.
+EAPs can help to address the causes of absenteeism, for example stress, anxiety, depression or other causes.
 In turn, this can help to improve employee wellbeing and reduce the need for time off work.

 To do this, you can find a suitable occupational health provider who can offer an EAP as part of their service.
-You can then sign your employees up for the programme, so they can access support when they need it.
+You can then sign your employees up for the programme, so they can access support whenever they need it.

-By implementing some or all of these strategies, you can effectively manage employee absence in your business.
+By implementing some or all of these strategies, you can effectively manage employee absence in your workplace.
 It’s important to remember that each business is different, so you may need to tailor your approach to fit the specific needs of your organisation.